ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 ---
-title: "Configure a Offline Depot for VMware Cloud Foundation on my UGREEN NAS"
+title: "Configure a Offline Depot for VMware Cloud Foundation on an UGREEN NAS"
 description: "Running a Offline depot for VFF or VCF 9 on my UGREEN NAS"
 author: Ivo Beerens
 pubDate: 2025-12-04T00:00:00+01:00